learn-co-curriculum/sql-database-basics/README.md

 ### Note on Column Names

 When we name columns in our database, there are a couple of conventions we will follow.
 The first is that we will always use lowercase letters when referring to columns in our database.
-SQLite isn't case sensitive about its commands or column names, as we will discuss below, but it is general best practice for us to stick to lowercase for our column names.
+SQLite isn't case sensitive about its commands or column names, but it is general best practice for us to stick to lowercase for our column names.

 The second convention we want to follow is more important.
-That is that when we have multiple words in a column name we link the together use underscores rather than spaces.
+That is that when we have multiple words in a column name we link them together using underscores rather than spaces.
 We call this convention "snake_case".
-So, for instance, if we wanted to be more specific with our email column above, we would have called it something like email_address.
+So, for instance, if we wanted to be more specific with our email column above, we can name it email_address.
 If we wanted to split up name to first and last we might have columns called first_name and last_name.

 ## Database Tables

-In the following sections, we'll cover how to create, alter and delete database tables.
+In the following sections, we'll cover how to create, alter, and delete database tables.
 This reading is accompanied by a code along exercise.
 There are no tests to pass, but fork and clone this repository by clicking on the Github link on the top of the page.
-Follow along with the reading and code along instructions to learn some SQL.
+Follow along with the reading and code along instructions.

 ### Create Table

 When we create a new database, it comes like a sort of blank slate.
-We need to define the tables where we store the records, the columns that hold the data for our records, and the specific type of data we are going to store in each column before we are able to store any actual data.

-Once you create a database (which you can do with the `sqlite3 database_name.db` command), we create a table with the following line of code:
+Once you create a database (which you can do with the `sqlite3 database_name.db` command), we create a table using the following line of code:

 ```sql
 CREATE TABLE table_name;
 ```

+But before we're able to store any actual data in a table, we'll need to define the columns in the table as well as the specific type of data each column will store.

 Let's give it a shot.
-For the purposes of this code along, we'll be creating a manipulating a database full of (you guessed it) cats!
+For the purposes of this code along, we'll be creating and manipulating a database full of cats!

 ### Code Along I: Creating a Table